lilixrar/Elisse/README.md

 ### Hi!
 I’m Elisse a.k.a.
 Lili

 ### I’m a professional architect who wanted to work in IT Quality Assurance.
 I briefly tried out working as a Graphic Designer too.
 Both my previous experience allowed me to enjoy seeing and working on creativity, cohesiveness, details, and beauty in design.
+I think finding bugs and making test solutions is a satisfyingly creative work 🖌

 ### I'm currently gearing up for comprehensive Test Automation.